turingschool/backend-curriculum-site/module2/misc/blogger.md

 We call methods on `t` to create columns in the `articles` table.
 Since we used the command line to define our attributes, our migration should already be all set up the way we want it.

 That's it!
 You might be wondering, what is a "text" type?
 This is an example of relying on the Rails database adapters to make the right call.
 For some DBs, large text fields are stored as `varchar`, while others like Postgres use a `text` type.
 The database adapter will figure out the best choice for us depending on the configured database -- we don't have to worry about it.
 The "string" type is similar, just shorter.
-You can think generally think of the former as multi-line and the latter as single-line/in-line.
+You can generally think of the former as multi-line and the latter as single-line/in-line.

 Your migration should look like this: